 Fitbit is known for its industry-leading sleep score, which takes lots of data sources to provide a score and suggestions to improve.
 It uses time awake/asleep, how much REM sleep you got, and your heart rate.
 Fitbit has not yet added blood oxygen levels to be a factor in this score.

-However, the watch will still track your blood oxygen levels whilst you’re sleeping and display average and SpO2 ranges on your watch face when you wake up.
+However, the watch will still track your blood oxygen levels while you’re sleeping and display average and SpO2 ranges on your watch face when you wake up.
 This is important because significant fluctuations in your blood oxygen at night can be indicative of asthma or sleep apnea.

-Fitbit even has a dedicated SpO2 Signature clock face, this allows you to easily cycle through blood oxygen stats among other vital measures.
+Fitbit even has a dedicated SpO2 Signature clock face, this allows you to cycle through blood oxygen stats, among other vital measures easily.